jgilbertmerlyn/emergenceai.github.io/_posts/2024-03-18-The-anatomy-of-agents.md

 The notion of agency (the idea that an object can go and carry out an action concurrently with other similar objects) eventually evolved into the concept of intelligent agents that used AI to perform some complex decision-making.
 However, these agents were still of lower capability than ours today, as they made tactical decisions at various points in workflows without keeping in mind a notion of some larger goal.
 Most recently, we’ve seen the advent of autonomous agents that maintain a larger goal, can sense their environments, and can react to the state of that environment in order to progress toward their goal.

-One of the earliest definitions of an autonomous agent, given by \[2], is: an autonomous agent is a system situated within and a part of an environment that senses that environment and acts on it, over time, in pursuit of its own agenda and so as to affect what it senses in the future.
+One of the earliest definitions of an autonomous agent, given by <a href="#ref">\[2]</a>, is: an autonomous agent is a system situated within and a part of an environment that senses that environment and acts on it, over time, in pursuit of its own agenda and so as to affect what it senses in the future.

 ## Defining Characteristics